No one likes losing.

 Between 2007 and 2009, the great market crash occurred.

-The DOW, S&P 500 and NASDAQ all made a remarkable recovery…
+And by the end of 2009, the DOW, S&P 500 and NASDAQ all made a remarkable recovery.

 Investors who sold at the bottom, were soon living to regret it.